biblio-techers/Qiskit-Fall-Fest-2021/README.md

 * Take advantage of the object orientated structure of qiskit when we look to expand our contribution to more features.
 There are many more ways a user may want to remove gates from a circuit, each worthy of their own method.

 ## Future work and outlook
-Removing gates is the simplest form of amending an existing quantum circuit
+Removing gates is the simplest form of amending an existing quantum circuit given that it is well defined and has finite implementations.
+However, it would also be benifitial to the user to have a similar class/method to conduct other ciruit altering functions such as:
+* Swapping gates,
+* Adding gates at specified locations,
+* Duplicating gates
+After implementing the remove gates functionality as a class we look to extend this to the above use cases for as broad as possible implementation and potentially provide it as a mini feature update to the main qiskit-terra source code.
+We also welcome feedback and other ideas of analogous features to implement.